Salesforce Calling Solution: Features, Use Cases, and Setup Considerations

 360 CTI brings calling directly into Salesforce, so teams can manage inbound and outbound conversations without switching between a phone system and CRM.

-360 CTI inside Salesforce
+360 CTI Inside salesforce

 Reps can place calls with Salesforce click to call, move through lead lists faster with a power dialer, and automatically log every call activity against the right record.
 For inbound teams, 360 CTI helps route calls to the right agent, show customer context through screen pop, capture new inbound leads, and track missed calls for follow-up.
 It also adds AI-powered capabilities like call transcription, sentiment analysis, call summaries, and coaching insights, helping managers improve conversations without relying on manual call reviews.
 With call recordings, dashboards, agent availability, IVR, call routing, and automated follow-up workflows, 360 CTI turns Salesforce into a complete calling workspace for sales, support, and operations teams.